 - Any use of a pesticide contrary to instructions on the printed label is illegal and is not recommended.
 Before using any herbicide, read the label on the container.
 Before a herbicide can be recommended for a specific use, it must be thoroughly tested.
 The recommendation on the manufacturer’s label, when followed, can prevent many problems arising from the improper use of a chemical.

 - Trade-name products and services are mentioned as illustrations only.
 This does not mean that the participating Extension Services endorse these products and services or that they intend to discriminate against products and services not mentioned.
-Trade names (brand names) of some commercial pesticides are used in portions of this handbook to help identify the common name used by the Weed Science Society of America (WSSA).
+Commonly recognized trade names (brand names) of some commercial pesticides are used in this handbook to help identify the common name used by the Weed Science Society of America (WSSA), not as recommendations for that particular product.